 4. Outdoor pets can help keep rabbits away

 Our beloved pets are very helpful in keeping bunnies out of the backyard.
-It’s not only the fact that they’ll chase the rabbits away, but the smell of the dog or cat hair and urine is enough to keep them away.
+It’s not only the fact that they’ll chase the rabbits away but the smell of the dog or cat hair and urine is enough to keep them away.

 5. Remove the optimal conditions for rabbits

-Rabbits will only stick around places where they can take cover from predators.
 Keep your garden area organized and free of garden debris.
-Piles of leaves, rocks, dry plants, buckets, etc make it easy for the rabbits to hide.
+Brush piles, leaves, rocks, dry plants, buckets, etc make it easy for the rabbits to hide.
 Also, get rid of tall grass and low bushes.

-6. Keep them away with these repellents
+6. Keep them away with these safe rabbit repellents

 - You can also add used coffee grounds, eggshells, and banana peels around your garden and it seems to work for some.